cdot65/pan-scm-sdk/docs/sdk/client.md

 The SCM (Strata Cloud Manager) client module provides the primary interface for interacting with the Palo Alto Networks Strata Cloud Manager API.
-It handles authentication, request management, and provides a clean interface for making API calls with proper error handling.
+It handles authentication, request management, and provides a clean interface for making API calls with proper error handling and Pydantic model validation.

 ## SCM Client